48Club/bnb-48-inscription/nft-op-command.md

 # update collection

-update owner/whitelist/tax of a released collection.
+update a released collection.
 The new whitelist set will replace the old one entirely. must be sent from the owner address

 |tuple|type|mandatory|description|